psaiteja/psaiteja.github.io/content/publication/asiaccs-2011/index.md

 ---
 title: On the effectiveness of anonymizing networks for web search privacy
 authors:
-- Sai Teja Peddinti
+- admin
 - Nitesh Saxena

-date: '2011-01-01'
+date: '2011-03-22'
+doi: 10.1145/1966913.1966984

 publishDate: '2025-07-30T18:33:35.062904Z'
 publication_types:
 - paper-conference

-publication: '*Proceedings of the 6th ACM Symposium on Information, Computer and Communications Security*'
+publication: 'Proceedings of the 6th ACM Symposium on Information, Computer and Communications Security'
-doi: 10.1145/1966913.1966984
+publication_short: 'ASIACCS'

 abstract: Web search has emerged as one of the most important applications on the internet, with several search engines available to the users.
 There is a common practice among these search engines to log and analyse the user queries, which leads